2021 Child Support Guidelines

 - military pay and allowances, before allotments are deducted;

-- insurance benefits, including those received for disability and personal injury, but excluding reimbursements for property losses;
+- insurance benefits, including those received for car accidents, disability and personal injury, but excluding reimbursements for property losses;

 - workers’ compensation;